What Does Going Google Mean?

 The benefits of migrating to Google Apps include switching email from Outlook to Gmail to provide immediate gains such as:

-Google's robust infrastructure employs some of the world's best security and network technologies
+- Google's robust infrastructure employs some of the world's best security and network technologies

-Switching to Gmail will relieve us of a fair bit of server administration, give more options to our end users, and free up the server resources that we are now using for Exchange.
+- Switching to Gmail will relieve us of a fair bit of server administration, give more options to our end users, and free up the server resources that we are now using for Exchange.
 Less energy consumption by our data center.

-The move may also prove as cost saving because the District will not have to invest in purchasing new hardware and subsequently in keep costly maintenance agreements over the years.
+- The move may also prove as cost saving because the District will not have to invest in purchasing new hardware and subsequently in keep costly maintenance agreements over the years.

-Better archiving (although not free) and much more storage space for the users mailboxes (Google offers 25 GB space for free).
+- Better archiving (although not free) and much more storage space for the users mailboxes (Google offers 25 GB space for free).

-Better SPAM and malware protection, all offered by the Google servers.
+- Better SPAM and malware protection, all offered by the Google servers.